Gordonby/Snippets/AKS/NvidiaDriver.md

 ### AdHoc daemonset

 Starting out with alexeldeib's gist - we can download and customise this yaml file to replace the drivers.
-This way to deploy does not leverage the node label we added earlier, all config is set in the script itself. https://gist.github.com/Gordonby/d330b451218f6d1a5e1fcafee272bc3e
+This way to deploy does not leverage the node label we added earlier (that gets used by the helm chart), all config is set in the script itself. https://gist.github.com/Gordonby/d330b451218f6d1a5e1fcafee272bc3e

 ![image](https://user-images.githubusercontent.com/17914476/210591639-e033e38d-f9d6-4c80-be27-fca2172ccf25.png)